olmallet81/URT/README.md

     test.show()
 ```

-This wrapper behaves the same way as under C++, the only difference is when the user wants single precision instead of double precision, he wil have to convert python data, double precision by default to single precision as shown in the example above with *yf* and *xf* and URT class name followed by *_f*.
+The Python wrapper behaves the same way than under C++, the only difference being when the user wants single precision instead of double precision, he will have to convert Python data, double precision by default to single precision as shown in the example above with *yf* and *xf* and URT class name followed by *_f* (*OLS_f* instead of *OLS_d*).

 Important: all URT classes accept only numpy arrays as arguments, OLS needs a 1-dimension array for dependent variable vector and a 2-dimension array for the matrix of independent variables.
+All other classes need a 1-dimension array for unit-root tests.
 Blaze matrices have been set to be column-major so numpy arrays need to be Fortran style.